Howard Rosenberg

-Howard Anthony Rosenberg (born June 10, 1942) is an American television critic.
-He worked at The Louisville Times from 1968 through 1978 and then worked at the Los Angeles Times for 25 years where he won a Pulitzer Prize for Criticism.
+Howard Anthony Rosenberg (born June 10, 1938) is an American television critic, author, and educator.
+He worked at The Louisville Times from 1968 through 1978 and then worked at the Los Angeles Times from 1978 to 2003, where he won a Pulitzer Prize for Criticism.
 Rosenberg coined the term mixed martial arts, or MMA, in his review of the first Ultimate Fighting Championship event UFC 1 in Los Angeles Times on November 15, 1993.